eksctl-io/eksctl/CONTRIBUTING.md

 make build
 ```

-*Optional:* the following assets can be updated:
+*Optional:* the following third party assets can be updated:
-- pkg/nodebootstrap/maxpods.go
+- pkg/addons/default/assets/eni-max-pods.txt
 - pkg/addons/default/assets/aws-node.yaml
 by running:
 ```bash
 make download-assets
 ```
-If any of the files above are missing, then they will attempt to download when building.
+If any of the files above are missing, then they will attempt to be downloaded when building.
 Note that when submitting a PR, you should run this so that you get the latest files.

 To run integration test you will need an AWS account.